nginxinc/nginx-ingress-workshops/AdvancedNIC/labs/lab9/readme.md

 In this lab, you will configure NIC to handle `Redis Cache` read and write requests, to and from a Redis Cluster running inside your Kubernetes cluster.

-Redis is a popular In-Memory caching solution, providing for very high speed, low latency reading and writing of Key:Value records in the memory of Redis servers.
+Redis is a popular In-Memory caching solution, providing very high speed, low latency reading and writing of Key:Value records in the memory of Redis servers.
 There are many use cases for running Redis, and it works quite well in Kubernetes environments.
 In this lab exercise you will deploy it and test it out using a basic Redis Cluster configuration of 1 Redis Leader and 2 Redis Followers.
 You will use standard Redis Client and Benchmark tools for these tests.
 You can find a link to more information on Redis in the References section.

 ## Learning Objectives